シラバス Syllabus

 Course Prerequisites

-1. It is desirable that participants have a basic understanding of statistical topics, such as normal distribution, distribution of the sample mean, Central Limit Theorem, confidence interval, hypothesis testing and conditional expectation.
-These can be found in the corresponding sections of Math Refresher B & C in the appendix of the textbook.
+1. Participants are encouraged to have a basic understanding of statistical concepts, including normal distribution, the distribution of the sample mean, the Central Limit Theorem, confidence intervals, hypothesis testing, and conditional expectation.
+These topics can be reviewed in the Math Refresher B & C sections found in the textbook's appendix.

 Class Discussion

-1. Through class discussions and the instructor's comments, participants will understand the principles of quantitative analysis methods.
-In the subsequent case study, participants will be able to apply these methods to solve real-world economic and management problems.
+1. Class discussions and the instructor's feedback will facilitate participants' understanding of quantitative analysis methods.
+Participants will then apply these methods in case studies to address real-world economic and management challenges.

-2. The key points and difficulties in the fundamental knowledge and case study will be fully discussed, and the steps of case analysis and data analysis will also be discussed in detail.
+2. Fundamental knowledge, key points, and difficulties encountered in the case studies will be thoroughly discussed.
+The procedural steps for case and data analysis will also be discussed in detail.

 授業スケジュール Course Schedule